-Launched in 2014, the ENCATC Research Award on Cultural Policy and Cultural Management is bestowed annually upon the best recent PhD Thesis on comparative cultural policies or management topics presented by a young researcher.
+Launched in 2014, the ENCATC Research Award on Cultural Policy and Cultural Management is bestowed annually upon the best and most relevant recent PhD Thesis on comparative cultural policies or management topics presented by a young researcher.

 About the award

 This prestigious recognition aims to stimulate academic research in the field of cultural policy and cultural management with an emphasis on its applied implications.
 The ENCATC Award also has the ambition to contribute to the process of creating a network of scholars who are competent in doing comparative research projects in cultural policy and cultural management.